whatmakeart/whatmakeart.github.io/content/coding/responsive-iframe-embed.md

   height: 100%;}
 ```

-Then you add the following HTML `<div>` wrapper with the classname `.responsive-iframe-container` around the iframe that you want to make responsive.
+Then you add the following HTML `<div>` wrapper with the class name `.responsive-iframe-container` around the iframe that you want to make responsive.

 ### HTML